AOEpeople/aoe_technology_radar/README.md

 ### Change the rings and quadrants config
 To change the default rings and quadrants of the radar, you can place a custom `config.json` file within the `public` folder.
+The `showEmptyRings` option can be enabled to display the header for a ring even when it contains no items (helpful to reinforce the order of the rings).
 The content should look as follows:

 ```json